torstees/FHIR-Drill/README.md

 [gofmt](https://golang.org/cmd/gofmt/) tool.
 In these situations, you _must_ use the language's provided formatter.

 # The Challenge
 The goal of this challenge is to parse the two bundles and provide a list of patients.
-Allow the user to select a patient to see details about the sex and race (if available) as well as all phenotypes observed and absent.
+Allow the user to select a patient to see details about the sex, id and the identifier as well as all phenotypes observed and absent (it should be obvious to the user if a given phenotype is absent or present.
+This can be done using different 'columns' or color coded in some way).
 Also, provide a way to "search" for patients with phenotypes (display and code) that match a pattern provided by the user (i.e. a search box).

 [Patient Bundle](https://github.com/torstees/FHIR-Drill/blob/main/resources/Fake_CMG-Patient.json) contains 9 patient resources.